Clothing in the ragtime era

 The ragtime era helped to define not only new music but also new clothing.

 Clothing style and class

 The ragtime era began in the late 19th century and transitioned into the early 20th century (approximately 1897–1918), a period of class conflict in Western society.
 The difference between the upper and lower classes could clearly be seen.
 Much of this had to do with their clothing and how they carried themselves in public.

 Upper class

 The upper class could afford to dress well.
 Women often appeared in long white gowns, which were in fashion at the time.
 On these dresses were white collars and usually a brooch that kept the collar closed.
 Women often wore large white hats and carried parasols as accessories.
+Some women wore wrist bracelets, but not much jewelry was worn.
 Bustles were commonplace for women as well.
 Men often wore light, form-fitting suits and wore bow ties as accessories.
 It was not rare to see men wearing handlebar mustaches.